pineapplemachine/jsdoom/style.md

 Imports should first be ordered by logical group, and then alphabetically by filename.
-Groups should generally be ordered from most general to most specialized.
+Groups of similar imports should be ordered from most general to most specialized.
 Here is a guideline for how to separate and order these groups:

 1. Native dependencies, such as Node.js imports.
 2. External dependencies, i.e. those listed in `package.json`.